 It is a fascinating prospect that underscores how critical it is for software to perform optimally in mission-critical environments.
 Eggplant explored this theme in detail in a DigitalisationWorld article, highlighting key technology challenges facing space exploration.

-Chief among the challenges are the conditions in which computers and software systems are expected to perform —after all, it’s difficult to envision a harsher or more extreme environment than outer space.
-It’s also essential that mission critical technology be able to function even in high-stakes, tense situations.
+Chief among the challenges are the conditions in which computers and software systems must perform — it is difficult to envision a harsher or more extreme environment than outer space.
+It is also essential that mission-critical technology be able to function in high-stakes, tense situations.

-As Antony put it, “For example, if something goes wrong while in space, the astronauts onboard will enter a stressful state, and might start using software more vigorously.
-Users might begin switching between screens rapidly, or rebooting programs or software quickly.”
-Depending upon the nature of the issue, if the technology can’t absorb this pressure without impacting performance, human lives could be at stake.
-This is why intelligent automated testing is so essential to mission critical software.
+For example, if something goes wrong while in space, the astronauts onboard will enter a stressful state and might start using software more vigorously.
+Users might begin switching between screens rapidly or rebooting programs or software quickly.
+Depending on the nature of the issue, human lives could be at stake if the technology cannot absorb these pressures without impacting performance.
+This is why intelligent automated testing is so essential to mission-critical software.

-Rather than focusing simply on code, the technology facilitates testing of the entire user experience.
-As a result, NASA and the other organizations involved in space exploration can implement “real-life” scenarios that mimic some of the stressful situations astronauts might encounter on board.
-In addition, automated testing can test hundreds of scenarios quickly and scale as technology matures—a particularly crucial element given the current advancements taking place in space exploration.
+Rather than focusing simply on code, AI-driven automation tests the entire user experience.
+As a result, NASA and the other organizations involved in space exploration can implement real-life scenarios that mimic some of the stressful situations astronauts might encounter on board.
+In addition, automated testing can test hundreds of scenarios quickly and scale as the technology matures, a particularly crucial element given the current advancements in space exploration.